TZer0/tzer0.github.io/amongus.md

 ## What are my options in terms of playing this game on PC?

 - [Steam](https://store.steampowered.com/app/945360/Among_Us/)/[Epic Game Store](https://www.epicgames.com/store/en-US/p/among-us)/[Official store](https://innersloth.com/gameAmongUs.php) - Costs roughly 3 EUR, officially it works on Windows, but Proton (on Steam only) seems to run this flawlessly on Linux as well.
 You can also check [isthereanydeal](https://isthereanydeal.com/game/amongus/info/) for cheaper deals out there.
 - [Bluestacks](https://www.bluestacks.com/) - Free, android emulator.
 Works on Windows and Mac.
+Not really recommended as it eats way more performance and is unwieldy.

 ## We're waiting for someone to join, what should we do?